 Please note: the successful post holder will need to pass a satisfactory PVG Scheme check through Disclosure Scotland prior to commencing employment.

-If you have any queries about the application process please contact the Human Resources Department on email@example.com.
+If you have any queries about the application process, or to request a manual application form, please contact the Human Resources Department on email@example.com or on 01463 273210.